Martial & Family Law

 Custody & Visitation

 Overheard among a group of middle school boys drinking mochas in a coffeehouse, as one tastes another’s coffee: “That is so ridiculously sweet!
 That’s like something a five-year-old would make!”

 There are many lessons to be gleaned by an adult reading Alice in Wonderland.
 One especially hit home for me.

 Yesterday, I reread Alice in Wonderland, a treasure trove of now-famous quotes, and happened upon this one.

 Paternity is the legal relationship between a father and his biological or adopted child(ren).
-This area of law deals with a father’s and his child(ren)’s rights and obligations to each other as well as to others.
-A man who is legally established to be a child’s father is held accountable for his share of support and responsibility.
+This area of law deals with a father’s and his child(ren)’s rights and obligations to each other, as well as to others.
+A man who is legally established to be a child’s father is held accountable for his share of support and responsibility for that child.
 If the father is unwilling to support the child voluntarily, he can be compelled to do so after a successful paternity suit.
-If the child was born out of wedlock and the mother wishes to give the child up for adoption, she will be unable to do so when the father asserts paternity and refuses his consent.
-A father claiming paternity also gains custody and visitation rights to the child.